ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ```

 #### Subscription Example
 Let's take a temporal Action example where a user purchases a month's subscription to a newspaper website that you manage.
-You have already created a temporal Action named "Subscription" in FusionAuth.
+Assume you have already created a temporal Action named "Subscription" in FusionAuth.
 Once the user has made their purchase (either on your newspaper site or through some payment gateway) your code will call the FusionAuth API to apply the Action to the User, and give the Action instance an end-date one month from now.
 The user will now have access to read the newspaper when authenticated on your site with FusionAuth.

 The creation of this Action instance will be the **Started** event shown above.
 You can set it to trigger the welcome email template that is sent to the user, and a webhook that sends the user's information to another subscription site you manage.
 That site could then use that email address to advertise to the user, or for targeting Facebook adverts.